callstack/react-native-testing-library/website/docs/JestMatchers.md

 Built-in Jest matchers require RNTL v12.4.0 or later.
 :::

-This guide describes built-in Jest matchers, we recommend using these matchers as they provide more readable tests, better accessibility support and better developer experience.
+This guide describes built-in Jest matchers, we recommend using these matchers as they provide more readable tests, better accessibility support, and a better developer experience.

 If you are already using legacy Jest Native matchers we have a [migration guide](migration-jest-native) for moving to the built-in matchers.